theewook/war-sec-clustr/README.md

 The Spring Context
 ------------------

 The Spring Context, in `applicationContext.xml` defines the Spring Security beans using the Spring Security namespace.
 It just uses a simple in-memory `userDetailsService` for password authentication.
+It uses the `auto-config=true` setting that places a Form Login security filter in the stack.

 		<beans:beans xmlns="http://www.springframework.org/schema/security"
 		    xmlns:beans="http://www.springframework.org/schema/beans"